Loading...

 Knowledge of traffic laws and accident investigation.

-π‘ Use these phrases to help ATS systems find your qualifications.
+π‘ Use these phrases to help ATS systems and human recruiters find your qualifications.

 Create a tailored federal resume that meets OPM standards.